rmahfoud/UrbanOperationsResearchBook/README.md

 # TODO:

-- Parse and collate problems for each chapter
+1. Parse and collate problems for each chapter
-- Add images to manifest in OPF file
-- Fix NCX and contents file to inclde "Problems" and "References" under chapter.
+1. Fix NCX and contents file to inclde "Problems" and "References" under chapter.
 Curretnly is_sub_section returns false, so they get rendered outside the main section.
-- FBReader: why are images (formulas) not displayed inline?
-All formulas are messed up
+1. Successfully convert to MOBI format in calibre to use on Kindle.
+1. Add images to manifest in OPF file
-- 1.2: messed up blockquote
+1. 1.2: messed up blockquote
+1. Remove use of ```<font>``` tag
+1. Remove use of ```<center>``` tag
-- Remove inline style and replace with CSS
+1. Remove inline style and replace with CSS

 # Copyrights